felleg/felleg.gitlab.io-backup/content/posts/20210218-myFavoriteColor.md

 ---

 I am starting to understand that in this world, you have to be sincere to be reach others that do not understand you.
-Opening up is hard, it makes us vulnerable.
-To not be noticed or understood is one of my deepest fears, so I don't want to stand out and become misunderstood.
-However, in order to be understood by a crowd that is not listening to your message, you have to grab their attention.
-So you have to be noticed.
+However, opening up is hard, it makes us vulnerable.
+It gives others the opportunity to strike you down for what you are not.

 I guess I'm just afraid to look like a fool.